-Possibility to transit to other modern auction platform for primary issue of GS will be considered in the period to come, so as for the Ministry of Finance to keep pace with the global practice.
+In the past period, Ministry of Finance worked on considering the possibility to transit to other modern auction platform for primary issue of GS, for the purpose of keeping pace with the global practice.
 Thus, the existing investors' base will be expanded, while GS would be issued by using the most contemporary trading platform, reaping the benefits of all advantages, data and analytical possibilities it offers.
+In the period to come, activities will be undertaken for the purpose of testing and transiting the overall process towards more contemporary auction platform.